rayenouerghui/Wizards-of-War-Docker-AI-Ready/README.md

 - I can scaffold a tiny Flask backend that wraps SQLite + the AI model with two endpoints (`/player`, `/ai`) — this keeps your C game unchanged and is easy to later move to AWS.
 - I can add a simple GitHub Actions workflow that builds the Docker image and runs the `--ai-test` as a CI check.

-If you tell me which next step to take I'll implement it with line-by-line comments so you can follow everything easily.

----

-Thank you — once you push the repo to GitHub I can also help craft a polished LinkedIn post and verify CI configuration.

----

-## Quick look

-Small, local-first SDL C game with:

-- A lightweight Dockerfile for easy local containerization
-- A tiny Python AI model (scikit-learn) for opponent decisions
-- Simple, copy/paste build and run instructions so you can demo quickly
-- A clear path to migrate to AWS (ECR/ECS, DynamoDB, SageMaker) when ready

 ## Table of contents